charlykso/vibe-tribe-backend/FRONTEND_DOCUMENTATION.md

-# VibeTribe Frontend Documentation
+# Tribe Frontend Documentation

 ## 🎯 Overview

-The VibeTribe frontend is a modern React application built with TypeScript, providing a comprehensive social media management interface.
+The Tribe frontend is a modern React application built with TypeScript, providing a comprehensive social media management interface.
 It features a responsive design with dark mode support, real-time updates, and an intuitive user experience.

 ## 🛠 Technology Stack